CodeShayk/Abacus/README.md

 ## Getting Started
 ### Installation
 nuget add package SourceFlow.Net
-> - dotnet add package abacus
+ - dotnet add package Abacus.Net
-> - dotnet add package abacus.SqlServer (to be released)
+ - dotnet add package Abacus.Net.SqlServer (to be released)
-> - or your preferred storage
+ - or your preferred storage

 ### Developer Guide
 This comprehensive guide provides detailed information about the SourceFlow.Net framework, covering everything from basic concepts to advanced implementation patterns and troubleshooting guidelines.

-Please click on [Developer Guide](https://github.com/CodeShayk/abacus/wiki) for complete details.
+Please click on [Developer Guide](https://github.com/CodeShayk/Abacus.Net/wiki) for complete details.
 ## Support
-If you are having problems, please let me know by [raising a new issue](https://github.com/CodeShayk/abacus/issues/new/choose).
+If you are having problems, please let me know by [raising a new issue](https://github.com/CodeShayk/Abacus.Net/issues/new/choose).

 ## License
 This project is licensed with the [MIT license](LICENSE).

 ## Contributing
 We welcome contributions!
 Please see our Contributing Guide for details.
-- 🐛 Bug Reports - Create an [issue](https://github.com/CodeShayk/abacus/issues/new/choose)
+- 🐛 Bug Reports - Create an [issue](https://github.com/CodeShayk/Abacus.Net/issues/new/choose)
 - 💡 Feature Requests - Start a discussion
-- 📝 Documentation - Help improve our [docs](https://github.com/CodeShayk/abacus/wiki)
+- 📝 Documentation - Help improve our [docs](https://github.com/CodeShayk/Abacus.Net/wiki)
 - 💻 Code - Submit pull requests

 ## Credits